sharoncornelius/idpf-specification/idpf_specification.md

 ![Data queue FSM](Diagrams/dataqueue_fsm.png)

-## Queue Initialization and teardown
+## Queue Initialization and Teardown

 Data Queues Final State Machine (FSM):

-- RX and TX queues can be allocated by using OP_CREATE_VPORT (Allocates default Queue Group #0), OP_ADD_QUEUES (Add Queues to already existing default Queue Group #0) or OP_ADD_QUEUE_GROUPS (Add additional Queue Groups).
+* RX and TX queues can be allocated by using OP_CREATE_VPORT (Allocates default Queue Group #0), OP_ADD_QUEUES (Add Queues to already existing default Queue Group #0) or OP_ADD_QUEUE_GROUPS (Add additional Queue Groups).

-- Allocated queues are not yet configured, so OP_CONFIG_QUEUES command is expected to configure desired parameters to pre-allocated queues.
+* Allocated queues are not yet configured, so OP_CONFIG_QUEUES command is expected to configure desired parameters to pre-allocated queues.

-- After Queues are configured properly they can be enabled/disabled using OP_ENABLE_QUEUES or OP_DISABLE_QUEUES.
+* After Queues are configured properly they can be enabled/disabled using OP_ENABLE_QUEUES or OP_DISABLE_QUEUES.

-- Queue State Transition from ENABLED to FREE by issuing OP_DESTROY_VPORT or OP_DEL_QUEUES commands is prohibited.
+* Queue State Transition from ENABLED to FREE by issuing OP_DESTROY_VPORT or OP_DEL_QUEUES commands is prohibited.

-- Queue can be transitioned to FREE state only from CONFIGURED or ALLOCATED states by issuing either OP_DESTROY_VPORT or OP_DEL_QUEUES events.
+* Queue can be transitioned to FREE state only from CONFIGURED or ALLOCATED states by issuing either OP_DESTROY_VPORT or OP_DEL_QUEUES events.

-- OP_ADD_QUEUES command can be issued even if the underlying VPORT is up and running, including traffic.
+* OP_ADD_QUEUES command can be issued even if the underlying VPORT is up and running, including traffic.

-- From FSM perspective, OP_ADD_QUEUES/OP_DEL_QUEUE vs.
+* From FSM perspective, OP_ADD_QUEUES/OP_DEL_QUEUE vs.
   OP_ADD_QUEUE_GROUPS/ OP_DEL_QUEUE_GROUPS are the same.

-- OP_ADD_QUEUES/OP_DEL_QUEUE manipulate only default Queue Group #0
+* OP_ADD_QUEUES/OP_DEL_QUEUE manipulate only default Queue Group #0
   allocated by OP_CREATE_VPORT, while non-default groups can be manipulated using OP_ADD_QUEUE_GROUPS/ OP_DEL_QUEUE_GROUPS commands.